GZ-LinkPi/LinkLib/README.md

 Technical documentation is available at: https://gitee.com/LinkPi/LinkLib/wikis/pages/preview?title=Overview&parent=LinkLib(English)

-More modules are gradually being opened, so stay tuned: smiley:
+More modules are gradually being opened.
+Watch this space!

 Mirror of the project is located: https://gitee.com/LinkPi/LinkLib